Asanoyama Hiroki: First return to competition

-Knee injuries
+Knee injuries, demotion and second return

 Asanoyama first return to san'yaku status was made official at the banzuke unveiling for the May 2024 tournament.
 Near the end of the spring regional tour, however, Asanoyama suffered a MCL injury to his right knee.
 The diagnosis of the injury at a hospital in Chiba Prefecture indicated that it would need about three weeks of treatment.
 With 2 1/2 weeks until the start of the next grand tournament, Asanoyama told reporters that he had to start treatment immediately.
 The severity of his injury was all the more worrying as Asanoyama made his return at the top of makuuchi, even declaring that it would be difficult for him to adapt, as this was his first leg injury.
 On May 8, it was announced that Asanoyama would not be taking part in the tournament, as he declared that he was unable to compete in training and his doctors warned him that his injury would worsen if he took part in the tournament.
 At the start of the tournament it was reported that he would need about three more weeks of treatment.

 On Day 4 of the July 2024 tournament Asanoyama, with three wins under his belt, fell awkwardly in his bout against Ichiyamamoto.
 Unable to stand on his own, he was taken away from the ring in a wheelchair and went to a local hospital.
 He was later diagnosed with a tear of his left ACL.
 Stablemaster Takasago said that Asanoyama would consult with the doctors on a recommended course of action, though Takasago suggested that he have surgery.
 Asanoyama's medical certificate indicated he would need two months of treatment, but Takasago predicted that he would need more than half a year to fully recover and return to competition.
 This would likely drop him out of salaried status once again, possibly to the third-lowest sandanme division by the time he would be able to return.
 On 23 October, it was confirmed that Asanoyama was not planning to compete until March 2025, mentioning his intention to become the first wrestler in sumo history to be demoted to sandanme and regain his makuuchi status twice.